vinceumo/todo/tutorial.md

 });
 ```

-Now we are going to bind our inputs using `v-model`.
+Now we will bind our inputs using `v-model`.

 ```html
 <form>